roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 31. What is the significance of the "float" property in CSS?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>31.
+What is the significance of the "float" property in CSS?</summary>
   <p>

 The "float" property in CSS is used to control the positioning and layout of elements within a document flow.

   </p>

 </details>

-> 32. What is the purpose of vendor prefixes in CSS and why are they used?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>32.
+What is the purpose of vendor prefixes in CSS and why are they used?</summary>
   <p>

 The purpose of vendor prefixes is to allow browser vendors to implement new CSS features before they are standardized feedback from developers and the community.
 It is used to implement non-standard CSS features in different web browsers.